 The Mt.
-Adams Ranger District is located in the eastern most portion of the Gifford Pinchot National Forest in southwest Washington, and comprises 367,000 acres.
-This Ranger District includes Mt.
+Adams area is administrered by the Mt Adams Ranger District.
+This area is located in the eastern portions of Gifford Pinchot National Forest in southwest Washington, and comprises 367,000 acres.
+This area includes Mt.
 Adams Wilderness, Indian Heaven Wilderness and Trapper Creek Wilderness.

 Mt Adams Ranger Station:

 TTY: (509) 395 3422

 Directions: At Bingen, WA., take Hwy 141 north 25 miles to Trout Lake, WA.
 Continue on Hwy 141 through Trout Lake, one mile , and you will see the sign for the Mt.
 Adams Ranger District.